-3.18 In total 200 C3 residential units have been permitted at Daedalus (planning application 17/00592/DETS), 56 were completed in 2019/20.
-Out of 144 remaining dwellings, 111 dwellings were reported to be under construction at 31 March 2020.
+3.19 In total 200 C3 residential units have been permitted at Daedalus (planning application 17/00592/DETS), 124 were completed in 2020/21.
+The 20 remaining dwellings were under construction at 31 March 2020 and were completed shortly after.
+This will be reported in the next AMR in 2022.
+The above permissions and completions are all derived from the Waites scheme (detailed planning application 17/00592/DETS).

-C2 Residential Institutions (C3 dwelling equivalent) Completions 2011 to 2020 Completions 2019/20 Outstanding permissions as C3 equivalent Outstanding permissions as C2 units 0 0 18 32
+C2 Residential Institutions (C3 dwelling equivalent) Completions 2011 to 2021Completions 2020/21Outstanding permissions as C3 equivalentOutstanding permissions as C2 units 0 0 18 32

-3.19 In addition, 32 C2 (residential institution) bedrooms were permitted, this is equivalent to 18 C3 dwellings using the Governments methodology for calculating dwelling house equivalents for the Housing Delivery Test.
-These C2 units are outstanding and are monitored separately as shown above.
+3.20 In addition, 32 C2 (residential institution) bedrooms were permitted, this is equivalent to 18 C3 dwellings using the Government's methodology for calculating dwelling house equivalents for the Housing Delivery Test.
+These C2 units are outstanding and are monitored separately in the table above.